-The Company provided \$3,150,000 in financing for five years, with quarterly payments beginning on June 30, 2022.
-The initial payment of \$212,500 (principal and interest) is due June 30, 2022, and the remaining quarterly payments are of \$106,250 (principal and interest) until the balance is paid in full.
-The interest rate is based on a 30-day average of five-year treasuries plus 3%.
+The Company provided \$3,150,000 in financing for five years.
+Quarterly payments are \$106,250 (principal and interest) until the balance is paid in full.
+The interest rate is based on a 30-day average of five-year treasuries plus 3.00% with a ceiling of 6.00%.
 The rate is fixed for the first year and then adjusts every six months, thereafter.
-The initial interest rate is 4.23%.
+The rate was 4.23% for 2022 and is 6.00% as of January 1, 2023.
 In addition, the Company will receive a variable payment of 30% of EBITDA in excess of \$475,000 annually.
+As of December 31, 2022, Adaptive management is current on all loan payments.

 The Company may also receive an earnout equal to 30% of EBITDA for two years commencing on the two years after the note is paid in full, or years six and seven after December 31, 2021, whichever comes first.
-The maximum for the earnout is a cumulative \$800,000.
+The transaction allowed a maximum for the earnout of a cumulative \$800,000, but this maximum was reduced to \$725,000 based on savings Adaptive realized on a warranty issue that the Company was financially responsible for completing.

-The Company will provide a four-year line of credit (MFO Line of Credit) set initially at \$800,000 in the first year at an interest rate equal to that of the financing note.
+The Company will provide a four-year line of credit set initially at \$800,000 in the first year at an interest rate equal to that of the financing note.
 The line of credit is reduced to \$600,000 in year two, \$500,000 in year three, and \$400,000 in year four.
-As of December 31, 2021, the balance due from MFO on the MFO Line of Credit is zero.
+As of December 31, 2022, the balance due from Adaptive on the line of credit is zero.

-As part of the transaction, the Company and MFO owners entered into a non-compete agreement and a supply arrangement outlining how the companies will continue to support one another as they have during their history together.
+As part of the transaction, the Company and Adaptive owners entered into a non-compete agreement and a supply arrangement outlining how the companies will continue to support one another as they have during their history together.

-Prior to closing, MFO was nearing completion of a large juice facility project that has a warranty issue.
+Prior to closing, Adaptive was nearing completion of a large juice facility project that has a warranty issue.
 The buyer assumed the warranty issue, but the Company agreed to financially support the completion of the warranty work and the project.
 In return, the Company will receive any remaining profit or loss and cash from the completion of the project.
+In 2022, the Company recognized \$135,000 profit due to adjusting the reserves on this project.
+Adaptive is still working with the owner to complete some punch list items on the project so the Company has maintained some reserves to cover additional expenses.